Last Updated on April 13, 2023

-We took a closer look at some of the most common alternatives to the H-1B visa for work authorization in the U.S. Individuals may be eligible for certain H-1B visa alternatives based on their country of origin or profession.
+We took a closer look at some of the most common H-1B alternatives for work authorization in the U.S. Individuals may be eligible for specific H-1B visa alternatives based on their country of origin or profession.

 1. TN Visa

 The TN visa is an employer-sponsored visa available exclusively to Canadian and Mexican nationals.
-It allows certain professionals from both countries to work in the U.S. in a variety of designated occupations, including engineers, computer systems analysts and architects, among others.
+It allows certain professionals from both countries to work in the U.S. in various designated occupations, including engineers, computer systems analysts and architects.

 The initial validity period for a TN visa is three years.
-Unlike the H-1B and other employer-sponsored visas, TN visa holders can apply for unlimited renewals, which are each granted in three-year increments.
+Unlike the H-1B and other employer-sponsored visas, TN visa holders can apply for unlimited renewals, each granted in three-year increments.

-Requirements for the TN visa are different depending on the applicant’s home country.
+TN visa requirements differ depending on the applicant’s home country.
 For more details on the processes for Mexican and Canadian nationals, download our TN visa guide.